tmichows/hw2-2024/README.md

 # hw2_simple_css

-I seem to have forgotten everything I learned about GIT in SI 504!
+I seem to have forgotten everything I learned about github in SI 504!